department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/Transition Documentation/Product Transition Doc.md

 >**Team transition document | March 2022**
 >
-> The purpose of this transition document is to outline the current state of [VSA team name] product development.
+> The purpose of this transition document is to outline the current state of VSA Public Websites product development.
 It serves as a "front door" to documentation and resources collected during the course of product design and development.
 Included are links to more specific transition hubs where you can find direct links to resources and references used during design and development.

 <br>